-Management annually reviews the composition of the peer groups, and the Compensation Committee then independently considers and approves the peer group list.
-Each year, management recommends changes that will keep the peer groups as meaningful as possible.
-The table below shows the peer groups that were used in 2023 and 2022:
+Management annually reviews the composition of the peer group with the objective of making the competitive compensation comparisons as meaningful as possible.
+The Compensation Committee then independently considers and approves the final peer group list.
+In 2024, the peer group consisted of all of the same companies that were included in the 2023 peer group.

+The table below shows the peer groups that were used in both 2024 and 2023:

-Company 2023 Peer Group 2022 Peer Group
+Company 2024 and 2023 Peer Group

-AECOM Х Х
+AECOM X

-Aon plc Х Х
+Aon plc X

-Boston Properties, Inc. Х

-CACI International Inc. Х Х
+CACI International Inc. X

-CBRE Group, Inc. Х Х
+CBRE Group, Inc. X

-CGI Group Inc. Х Х
+CGI Group Inc. X

-Cognizant Technology Solutions Corporation Х Х
+Cognizant Technology Solutions Corporation X

-Cushman & Wakefield plc Х Х
+Cushman & Wakefield plc X

-Duke Realty Corporation Х

-DXC Technology Company Х Х
+DXC Technology Company X

-EMCOR Group, Inc. Х Х
+EMCOR Group, Inc. X

-Equifax Inc. Х Х
+Equifax Inc. X

-Fidelity National Information Services, Inc. Х Х
+Fidelity National Information Services, Inc. X

-Fluor Corporation Х Х
+Fluor Corporation X

-Host Hotels & Resorts, Inc. Х

-Invesco Ltd. Х Х
+Invesco Ltd. X

-Jacobs Engineering Group Inc. Х Х
+Jacobs Engineering Group Inc. X

-Leidos Holdings, Inc. Х Х
+Leidos Holdings, Inc. X

-ManpowerGroup Inc. Х Х
+ManpowerGroup Inc. X

-Marsh & McLennan Companies, Inc. Х Х
+Marsh & McLennan Companies, Inc. X

-Prologis Inc. Х Х
+Prologis Inc. X

-Raymond James Financial Inc. Х Х
+Raymond James Financial Inc. X

-Robert Half International Inc. Х Х
+Robert Half International Inc. X

-SL Green Realty Corp. Х

-T. Rowe Price Group, Inc. Х Х
+T. Rowe Price Group, Inc. X

-Vornado Realty Trust Х

-Willis Towers Watson Public Limited Company Х Х
+Willis Towers Watson Public Limited Company X

-We believe the peer group and other external benchmark data relating to the JLL CEO, JLL CFO and CEO, Work Dynamics positions correlate to publicly available data.
+We believe the peer group and other external benchmark data relating to the JLL CEO, JLL CFO and CEO Real Estate Management Services positions correlate to publicly available data.
 For those positions, the external reference is the set of peer group companies above, for which data are available through their respective proxy statements.
+In the case of Mr. Bloxam, in addition to the peer group data above, we also use various other published survey matches.

-For the Co-CEOs of JLL Technologies, because of the technological focus of their roles, in addition to the peer group data above, we use several hierarchical and role comparisons from publicly disclosed information and various other survey matches.
-Accordingly, we take an internal equity approach, anchored on data for our JLL CEO, JLL CFO, and CEO, Work Dynamics, all of which we do believe correlate well.
-We then also assess the positions of the Co-CEOs of JLL Technologies on relative size, profit contributions, and comparative performance of JLL Technologies.
+For Messrs.
+Shah and Lerner, because of the technological focus of the role, in addition to the peer group data above, we use several hierarchical and role comparisons from publicly disclosed information related to other technology companies.
+Accordingly, we take an internal equity approach, anchored on data for our JLL CEO, JLL CFO and CEO Real Estate Management Services, all of which we do believe correlate well.
 After the internal equity comparison, we then look at the external market data and hierarchical comparisons to review from an external equity perspective.

-2023 Base salary decisions
+2024 Base salary decisions

 We review base salaries for all of our NEOs on an annual basis, as well as at the time of a promotion or other change in responsibilities.

-Base salaries are planned in U.S. dollars but delivered in local currency.
+In 2024, we made the below salary adjustments to stay competitive, retain our executives, and motivate them to support our clients and shareholders.
+This was the only change since they started their current positions.
+While we plan salaries in U.S. dollars, we pay them in local currencies.

-Name 2023 Base Salary 2022 Base Salary
+Name 2024 Base Salary 2023 Base Salary

-Christian Ulbrich (1) \$1,032,158 \$889,121
+Christian Ulbrich (1) \$1,000,000 \$1,032,158

+Richard Bloxam (2) \$616,092 \$504,353

-Karen Brennan \$500,000 \$500,000
+Karen Brennan \$600,000 \$500,000

-Yishai Lerner \$500,000 \$500,000

-Neil Murray \$500,000 \$500,000
+Neil Murray \$600,000 \$500,000

-Mihir Shah \$500,000 \$500,000
+Mihir Shah \$600,000 \$500,000

+Yishai Lerner \$600,000 \$500,000

-(1) The year over year change in Mr. Ulbrich's base salary reflects the difference in applicable exchange rate rather than a change in base salary in local currency.
+- (1) The year over year change in Mr. Ulbrich's base salary reflects the difference in applicable exchange rate rather than a change in base salary in local currency. - (2) The year over year change in Mr. Bloxam's base salary reflects the salary adjustment referenced above and the difference in applicable exchange rate.

-2023 Annual Incentive Plan
+2024 Annual Incentive Plan